MikeTam1021/friendly-101/readme.md

 Open [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Kill with `Ctrl+C`.

-Run `sphinx-autobuild` to watch for changes to your docs and have it automatically recreate a build when a change occurs.
+Or run `sphinx-autobuild` to watch for changes to your docs and automatically recreate a build when a change occurs.
 Magic!

 ```
 sphinx-autobuild docs docs/_build/html
 ```

-If you're interested in generating documentation for your own project from scratch, you can follow the spirit of the same instructions above, but with `pip install sphinx sphinx-autobuild sphinx-rtd-theme` and `sphinx-quickstart`.
-There is a lot more in the [Sphinx tutorial](http://sphinx-doc.org/tutorial.html).
-The source code of your project doesn't even need to be in Python to use Sphinx and Read the Docs!